Michael Sheen: Frost/Nixon and The Damned United (2007–2009)

 Sheen had a supporting role in 2009's The Twilight Saga: New Moon, the second film in the highly popular vampire series.
 In its review, Rolling Stone said: "Late in the film, a real actor, Michael Sheen, shows up as the mind-reading Aro, of the Italian Volturi vampires, and sparks things up.
 You can almost hear the young cast thinking, 'Is that acting?
 It looks hard.'
 So Sheen is quickly ushered out."
-While The New York Times said he "preens with plausible menace", USA Today felt he "plays the character with more high-pitched giddiness than menace".
+While The New York Times said he "preens with plausible menace", USA Today felt that he "plays the character with more high-pitched giddiness than menace".
 He was named Actor of the Year at GQ magazine's annual Men of the Year ceremony.
 Sheen made two one-off stage appearances in 2009; he performed a scene from Betrayal as part of a Harold Pinter tribute evening at the National Theatre and performed improvisational comedy as part of The Groundlings' Crazy Joe Show in Los Angeles.